CylonicRaider/Instant/docs/RUNNING.md

 it up).

-The backend accepts the following command-line arguments (the `--help` option can be used to report a summary):
+The backend accepts the following command-line arguments (the `--help` option can be used to report a summary and single-letter aliases):

 - `--host` *host* — *Hostname to bind to*: Can be used on machines with multiple network interfaces; `localhost` can be used to accept local